clavius-collective/TexterQuest/Some ideas.md

 is carrying—and other such details—there will be a set of meta-game commands, all generally of the form `(verb noun)`, such as `(list items)`.
 There will be more of these, certainly, but for the moment that's the only one I can think of.

+# Ranging #

+I had thought about this before, and in the context of combat I think it's a good idea—even for other stuff, though.
+Most of these MUDs are based around a complete description of a room, before you've even started to act on the information.
+Instead, I'd suggest having a delineation of ranges: 0-2m being very close, 3-4 being moderate range, 5-8 being far range, and 9-16 being very long range (with anything outside of that being much more difficult to make out/have limited ways of interacting with).
+Basically, this provides a context for combat and non-combat interactions; simple conversation is only intelligible in close range, while shouts are intelligible through far range, and yells through very long range—after all, you don't usually hear someone talking 16m away.
+Combat would have similar restrictions—outside of very long range, you're not likely to see or hear an opponent, let alone have much to hit them with (excepting some very powerful equipment, but we might come up with a "mêlée" and a "distance" definition of ranging, especially since magical combat at a distance could be excellent.)